NICOLE J. WEN

 HONORS THESIS ADVISOR

-I have supervised multiple talented honors thesis students through the Psychology Departmental Honors Program at the University of Texas at Austin.
+I have supervised multiple talented honors thesis students through the Psychology Departmental Honors Program at the University of Texas at Austin and the Psychology Departmental Honors Program and the University of Michigan.

 RESEARCH SUPERVISOR

-I have trained teams of research assistants in the Social Minds Lab (Psychology Department, University of Michigan), the Evolution, Variation, and Ontogeny of Learning Lab (Psychology Department, UT Austin) and through the Research and Field Experience Internship Program (Psychology Department, St. Edward’s University).
+I have trained teams of research assistants in the Culture & Minds Lab (Divsion of Psychology, Brunel University of London), the Social Minds Lab (Psychology Department, University of Michigan), the Evolution, Variation, and Ontogeny of Learning Lab (Psychology Department, UT Austin) and through the Research and Field Experience Internship Program (Psychology Department, St. Edward’s University).
 I have also mentored interns through the Michigan Summer Program in Cognition and Early Development (Psychology Department, University of Michigan), which trains students in developmental psychological research.
 I also have mentored through the Intellectual Entrepreneurship Pre-Graduate School Internship Program (Moody College of Communication, UT Austin), which connects undergraduates with graduate students to explore the unique aspects of graduate study that make it distinct from the undergraduate experience.
 Additionally, I have mentored interns through the Summer Undergraduate Research Experience Program (Psychology Department, UT Austin), which provides hands-on training to undergraduate students (from traditionally underrepresented groups) planning to apply to doctoral training programs.

 -